 We have no idea what happened to the dryer and after numerous attempts at trying to fix it, my husband gave me the green light to buy a new one.
 That led to the green light of buying a new set because the washing machine hasn’t sounded real healthy either for the past few months.
 In the meantime, we have been laboriously hanging our clothes in 40 degree weather.

 Honestly, I enjoy hanging clothes, it’s a relaxing practice, especially when the sun is out, and I have an excuse to occasionally step outside throughout the day.
 However, I do not enjoy crispy clothes, especially crispy jeans or crispy towels.
 A nice, hot shower after a long, tedious day, only to be wrapped in a hardened towel is not exactly how I imagine the best day ever.
-But, I have been thankful my washing machine has continued working so I didn’t have to employ one of these from our ancestors of old..
+But, I have been thankful my washing machine has continued working so I didn’t have to employ a washtub and brush like our ancestors.